 The spring snowmelt brings the opportunity to venture deeper into Montana’s Rocky Mountain Front for some incredible hikes.
 As soon as the warmer weather arrived, we ventured out to hike Clary Coulee.
 Like many of the hikes in the Rocky Mountain Front, this trail offers amazing views of rugged peaks and the chance to see a variety of wildlife.
 This was one of our favorite hikes in the area so far, so if you’d like more trail details, read on!

 The Clary Coulee Trailhead lies in the Rocky Mountain Front not too far from the town of Choteau.
 From Choteau, head north a short ways on the 89.
 Turn left onto Teton Canyon Road and follow it past Eureka Reservoir and Ear Mountain Refuge.
 The road will leave the plains and enter the Rocky Mountain Front, soon becoming a well-maintained dirt road.

 The turnoff for the trailhead lies off to the right about 21 miles and 25 minutes from where you turn onto Teton Canyon Road.
 The turnoff is marked and there is a small dirt parking area with some informational signs.
 There are no restrooms at the trailhead.
-We wanted to note that when we visited there was a bit of a rut in the road just below the parking area that we think may be difficult for low-clearance vehicles to cross.
-If you can’t make it to the parking area, make sure to park well off the side of the road below it.

 The Clary Coulee trail sits in Helena-Lewis and Clark National Forest.
 There are no fees or passes required to park at and hike this trail.